MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

    ![Add menu](../../assets/images/NewappAddmenudropdown.png)

 The uploaded package must be available for use in the team or conversation specified in the consent dialog.
-If your app does not appear, the most common reason is an error in the manifest, particularly IDs for the app, bot and messaging extensions.
-If the app is not scoped for conversations, that option does not appear.
+If your app does not appear, the most common reason is an error in the manifest, particularly IDs for the app, bot, and messaging extensions.
+If the app is not scoped for conversations that option does not appear.

 >[!NOTE]
 > Apps in conversations is currently in [Developer Preview](../../resources/dev-preview/developer-preview-intro.md), and the option does not appear if Teams is not running in that mode.